MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/ready.md

 - **Start-small and expand with the AKS baseline:** The [baseline architecture for an Azure Kubernetes Service (AKS) cluster](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks?bc=/azure/cloud-adoption-framework/_bread/toc.json&toc=/azure/cloud-adoption-framework/scenarios/app-platform/toc.json) provides a proven approach to deploying your first AKS environment.
   - This option is most commonly used when developer or DevOps teams are directly responsible for operations of the clusters, cloud environments, and the applications.
   - Processes and best practices in the Ready, Govern, and Manage methodologies of the Cloud Adoption Framework could be added later to prepare this deployment for central operations and shared hosts.
+- **Enterprise-scale landing zones:** [Enterprise-scale for AKS](./landing-zone-accelerator.md) includes a reference implementation to deploy an instance of the AKS baseline into an enterprise-scale landing zone to support your AKS platform, within the specific environmental configuration required by the broader enterprise-scale landing zone solutions.
-- **Enterprise-scale landing zones:** [Enterprise-scale for AKS](./enterprise-scale-landing-zone.md) includes a reference implementation to deploy an instance of the AKS baseline into an enterprise-scale landing zone to support your AKS platform, within the specific environmental configuration required by the broader enterprise-scale landing zone solutions.
+- **Enterprise-scale landing zones:** [Enterprise-scale for AKS](./landing-zone-accelerator.md) includes a reference implementation to deploy an instance of the AKS baseline into an enterprise-scale landing zone to support your AKS platform, within the specific environmental configuration required by the broader enterprise-scale landing zone solutions.
   - This is the most common option when compliance, governance, or security requirements must be applied centrally to any container environment.
   - It's also the most common option for centralized teams who deliver container hosting operations, allowing developers to focus more on the application and less on developing for Kubernetes.